Government expenditure on education

 Expenditure on 'education' by type of transaction

-In 2019, at the level of the EU-27, expenditure on education was divided into transactions as follows: around 64 % was in the form of 'compensation of employees', meaning wages, salaries and employers' social contributions for e.g. teachers, 14 % was in the form of 'intermediate consumption', meaning purchases of goods and services, 6 % was in the form of social benefits other than social transfers in kind and social transfers in kind - purchased market production (for example school transport), 6 % was in the form of other current transfers.
+In 2020, at the level of the EU, expenditure on education was divided into transactions as follows: around 65 % was in the form of 'compensation of employees', meaning wages, salaries and employers' social contributions for e.g. teachers, 13 % was in the form of 'intermediate consumption', meaning purchases of goods and services, 6 % was in the form of social benefits other than social transfers in kind and social transfers in kind - purchased market production (for example school transport), 6 % was in the form of other current transfers.
 This latter category contains for example payments to private schools.
-Capital investments (for example on buildings) accounted for around 7 % of education expenditure.
+Capital investments (gross capital formation) for example on school buildings accounted for around 7 % of education expenditure.

-At the level of the EU-27, government expenditure on 'education' as a ratio to GDP ranged between 4.7 % of GDP and 5.1 % of GDP in the period 1995-2019.
-In 1995, it stood at 4.9 % of GDP, then followed a decreasing trend up to 2007, increased up to 2009 (largely as a result of the decreases in GDP in the financial crisis), and then decreased again to stand at 4.7 % of GDP in 2019.
+At the level of the EU, government expenditure on 'education' as a ratio to GDP ranged between 4.7 % of GDP and 5.1 % of GDP in the period 1995-2020.
+In 1995, it stood at 4.9 % of GDP, then followed a decreasing trend up to 2007, increased up to 2009 (largely as a result of the decreases in GDP in the financial crisis), and then decreased again to stand at 4.7 % of GDP in 2019 only to increase to 5.0 % of GDP in 2020 (mainly due to a lower GDP).

-At the level of the EU-27, the share of expenditure on education in total expenditure stood at 9.2 % of total expenditure in 1995, increased to 10.4 % of expenditure in 2002 and 2003, then followed a decreasing trend up to 2012 (9.8 % of total expenditure) before increasing again in recent years up to 2019 (10.0 % of total expenditure).
+At the level of the EU, the share of expenditure on education in total expenditure stood at 9.2 % of total expenditure in 1995, increased to 10.4 % of expenditure in 2002 and 2003, then followed a decreasing trend up to 2012 (9.8 % of total expenditure) before increasing again to 10.1 % of total expenditure in 2019.
+As 'education' expenditure is less impacted by the COVID-19 pandemic compared to other functions of government expenditure, in comparison with 2019, the relative share of education in total government expenditure has decreased by 0.7 percentage point in 2020 to 9.4 % of total expenditure.

 Source data for tables and graphs